By Mehmet Kurtkaya, Published on November 6, 2018, Updated November 8, 2018

 Sacred Mountains from Siberia to Gobeklitepe, Taurus, and SumerThe fact that Gobeklitepe is located on a hill is an indication of a very important aspect of human beliefs some 12000 years ago: sky and sun worship.
 This is in line with the idea of sacred mountain found in Shamanistic beliefs from Siberia.
 In Sumer, we find Ekur, sacred mountain house where gods resided, very similar to Olympos Mountain in Ancient Greece.

 Egyptian Pyramids are the representations of the same beliefs based on sacred mountains.
 In Sumerian, "E" means house and the word "kur" represents a cosmic mountain, in addition to being the term for mountain: e+kur=Ekur.
+"Kur" is also the stem for the Turkish word "kurgan", the burial mound found all over Eurasia, north Africa and Americas.
+It also means the underworld.
+"Gin" (my note Gan too) is Sumerian word for mountain.
+"Gan" is gate as in gate to heaven.
+Kur+gan= Kurgan means "underworld mountain".
 Some of the highest Sumerian gods, Enlil and Enki, who resided in Ekur were thought to have brought agriculture and animal husbandry to humans.

 In Turkey, Mesopotamia and the surrounding regions, the bull was commonly associated with sun and later storm gods.
 Ugur (Hurrian) religious mountain sanctuaries Musasir, Kumme, Ukku and Subria located along the Taurus mountains in Southeastern Turkey, were considered as the most important centers of the Hurrian whether god Teshub (similar to Hatti Taru).
 Hence, the name of the mountain ranges in Southern Turkey is the same as the word for Bull, symbol animal of the storm god: